shakhor-shual/walkman/README.md

 focused not on managing the operating system but on IAC tasks.
 In terms of  implementation, helpers are ordinary Bash functions predefined in Walkman itself.
 Therefore, the syntax for calling “helpers” in Walkman scripts is completely similar to the syntax for calling functions in Bash scripts.

-As you can see from the proposed example, еhe helpers used can be divided into 4 groups (by their prefixes and intended purpose):
+As you can see from the proposed example, еhe helpers used can be divided into 4 groups (by their prefixes and intended purpose) and into two groups (local/remote) according to target application:

 - "do_*" group with names similar to Dockerfile directives (and they perform similar operations BUT in relation to a deployed VM, not a container).
 This group of helpers